 - Resources: This should include a brief description of the clinical cancer trials infrastructure at the applicant’s institution as well as any required resources in laboratory science, population science, epidemiology, bio specimen repositories, biostatistics, etc. (Limited to 1 page, single spaced, 12 pt. font, one inch margin)

 Failure to adhere strictly to the page limits may be grounds to dismiss the application from scoring and consideration.

 E. Budget: In no more than one (1) page, describe proposed budget utilization and justification.
 Please identify the percentage of time that would be devoted to the research effort.
 Please do not include indirect costs in the project budget.
 Those applications that include indirect costs (submitted prior to the updated policy limiting indirects) will still be considered; however, the reviewers will take this information into account when reviewing applications and providing recommendations for funding.)

 F. Appendix: Clinical protocol, informed consent form, IRB approval notice.
 Summary statements are acceptable.

 - Not to exceed five (5) pages in length.
 If appendix exceeds the 5-page limit, the research proposal WILL NOT be reviewed.

-The Award will be presented at the March 2019 SSO Annual Cancer Symposium in San Diego, and applicants will be informed of the outcome via email shortly after the conclusion of the meeting.
+The Award will be presented at the March 2020 SSO Annual Cancer Symposium in Boston, and applicants will be informed of the outcome via email shortly after the conclusion of the meeting.
 Please be aware that applicants will not receive reviewer comments or an application score.

 PLEASE NOTE: Funding of grants will be determined by scientific peer review process and consistent with any restrictions required by the grantor.